Graham Little: Personal life

 Little attended Enniskillen Model Primary School and Portora Royal School, and went on to study English and Sports Science at Loughborough University.

 In addition to his journalism career, Little runs a media services company called NPE Media Ltd. Little is married and has two young sons.
-He climbed Mt Kilimanjaro on honeymoon in Africa and has completed a series of endurance challenges including the Marathon des Sables in 2012, cycling a mountain stage of the 2010 Tour de France, and swimming from Europe to Asia across the Dardanelles Strait in Turkey.
+He climbed Mount Kilimanjaro on honeymoon in Africa and has completed a series of endurance challenges including the Marathon des Sables in 2012, cycling a mountain stage of the 2010 Tour de France, and swimming from Europe to Asia across the Dardanelles Strait in Turkey.
 He also captained a Team No Prior Experience to victory in the inaugural Race Around Ireland ultra-endurance cycle race in 2009, and in July 2011 was part of a relay team that broke the record for swimming the entire length of Lough Erne in his native County Fermanagh.
 Little's team completed the swim in 19 hours and 6 minutes, beating the previous best by three hours.